- Education and Science»

 What is Physical exercise?

-Physical exercise is any activity that exerts muscles, performed to enhance or maintain physical fitness, quality body shape and overall body wellness.
-Exercises can be performed for various reasons.
-These may include; muscle strengthening, cardiopulmonary system enhancement, Weight loss and maintenance, athletic skill as well as enjoyment.
-In addition to the numerous benefits of exercise, it also boosts the immune system and improves mental health, reducing on chances of depression.
+Physical exercise is any activity that exerts muscles, usually performed to enhance or maintain physical fitness, body shape and overall body wellness.
+Exercises can be performed for various objectives.
+These may include; muscle strengthening, enhancing cardio-pulmonary function, Weight loss and maintenance, athletic skill as well as enjoyment.
+In addition, exercise also boosts the immune system and improves mental health, reducing on chances of depression.

 Types of exercise